-Recommendation 19: That rather than reducing timelines for Council decisions on applications, the Province provide sufficient resources to provincial ministries and agencies to allow for timely comments on development applications, thereby ensuring expedient reviews.
+Recommendation 19: That rather than reducing timelines for Council decisions on applications, the Province provide sufficient resources to provincial ministries and agencies to allow them to provide their comments on development applications to assist municipalities in meeting prescribed timelines.

-Recommendation 20: That the proposed Local Planning Appeal Tribunal process that reverts back to a "de novo" hearing process is not supported.
+Recommendation 20: That the proposed Local Planning Appeal Tribunal process that reverts back to a "de novo" hearing process is not supported, as it will increase development approval timelines and increase the cost of development.
 The Province should carry forward the current test for the appeal of a Planning Act application requiring the Local Planning Appeal Tribunal to evaluate a municipal decision on a planning application based on its consistency with the Provincial Policy Statement, and conformity with Provincial Plans, as well as Regional and local Official Plans, or if the Province is unwilling to restore the appeal test, the Province should revise Bill 108 to provide for more deference to Council's decisions.

-Recommendation 21: That there be a provision in the Local Planning Appeal Tribunal Act permitting oral testimony for participants (non-parties); otherwise, written submissions by participants should be given the same consideration as in-person testimony by the Local Planning Appeal Tribunal in the hearing of an appeal.
+Recommendation 21: That there be a provision in the Local Planning Appeal Tribunal Act permitting oral testimony for participants (non-parties), and that written submissions by participants should be given the same consideration as in-person testimony by the Local Planning Appeal Tribunal in the hearing of an appeal.